 The UK landline is changing.
 Here's what to do.

 By January 2027, all traditional phone lines will move to digital.
+Most areas are being migrated earlier: ask your provider for your actual date.
 If you have a landline, a personal alarm, or any device that uses the phone line, check now.

 What is happening?